Diffeomorphisme/code_test_2208/README.md

 - uri: /get-price
 - data fields
     - customerid
-    - start_date: YYY-MM-DD
+    - start_date: YYYY-MM-DD
-    - end_date: YYY-MM-DD
+    - end_date: YYYY-MM-DD
+    - No private key in place, but one might be needed
 - response
     - error -> Error: Text of the error
     - no error -> price: value of the price